swennemans/building-your-own-reactjs/build_basic_vdom/02-recursively-build-dom.md

   vElement.dom = domNode;

   if (props.children) {
-    //Important: we pass our above created domNode! children.forEach((child) =>
+    //Important: we pass the parentDOMnode
+    //again and again
+     children.forEach((child) =>
       mountVElement(child, parentDOMNode)
     });